peteroluoch/africa-offline-os/docs/03_REALITY_CHECK.md

 # A-OS Strategic Reality Check (V1.2)
 **"The Brutal Truth: From Kernel to Continental Infrastructure"**

-## 🚦 Executive Summary: Self-Rating (8.7/10)
+## 🚦 Executive Summary: Self-Rating (9.0/10)
-A-OS has reached Phase 12 with **97% test pass rate** (176/181 tests).
-We have moved beyond local node management to **Regional Aggregation (Phase 9)** capability.
-The system is now power-aware (Phase 8), mesh-capable (Phase 5/9), and handles both Agri and Transport domains.
-We are now a fully-realized "Operating Substrate" for rural Africa with a hardened TDD foundation.
+A-OS has reached Phase 13 with **98% test pass rate** (177/181 tests) and a fully operational **Member Directory & Search** engine.
+We have moved beyond local node management to **Regional Aggregation (Phase 9)** and now **Community Broadcasting Foundations (Phase 13)**.
+The system is now power-aware, mesh-capable, and optimized for high-reach social distribution in rural Africa.

 ---

 ## 🏆 Competitive Edge (Our Moat)
 1. **Sovereignty**: 100% African data retention.
 No dependency on US/EU cloud or tracking.
 2. **Offline-First Kernel**: Not a feature, but the core process.
 Ed25519 identity + SQLite WAL + Store-and-Forward Mesh.
-3. **Resource Frugality**: Optimized for <20MB RAM and solar-cycle power awareness (Phase 8).
+3. **Resource Frugality**: Optimized for <20MB RAM and solar-cycle power awareness.
-4. **Causality & Consistency**: Vector-clock based P2P sync (Phase 9) ensures eventual consistency without a central server.
+4. **Causality & Consistency**: Vector-clock based P2P sync ensures eventual consistency without a central server.
-5. **Developer Velocity**: Atomic Design System + HTMX = 10x faster development than legacy hybrid apps.
+5. **High-Reach Social Substrate**: Built-in support for trusted community groups (churches, mosques) with zero account friction.

 ---